 - Introduction to criminological theory

-Plus one further option module from a range of history, politics and other humanities subjects.
+Plus two further option modules from a range of history, criminology, politics and other humanities subjects.

 Year 2 - DipHE